StrafeStopper/strafe-kustom/README.md

   2. Tap on `Settings`
   3. Near the bottom of the menu, select `Disable Parallel Rendering`.
   4. Once you have done this, you may need to reapply the wallpaper.
 Please refer to **Applying the wallpaper** above.
+ * For any other issues, please contact me (below).
  * _more troubleshooting tips will appear hear as more issues are noticed_